Snežana Sedlar

-Snežana Sedlar (Снежана Седлар; born 16 August 1960), formerly known as Snežana Sedlar Kenig, is a politician in Serbia.
+Snežana Sedlar (Снежана Седлар; born 16 August 1960), formerly known as Snežana Sedlar Kenig, is a Serbian politician.
 She has served in the Assembly of Vojvodina since 2016 as a member of the Serbian Progressive Party.
 She was previously a member of the National Assembly of Serbia from 2008 to 2012 as a member of G17 Plus.

 Early life and career

 Sedlar was born in Odžaci, Autonomous Province of Vojvodina, in what was then the People's Republic of Serbia in the People's Federal Republic of Yugoslavia.
 She graduated from the University of Novi Sad's Faculty of Law in 1983 and has worked for the chemical industry HIPOL in Odžaci and for the National Employment Service in Novi Sad.

 Politician

 Member of the National Assembly

 Sedlar received the 202nd position on the electoral list of G17 Plus in the 2007 Serbian parliamentary election.
 The list won nineteen seats, and she was not awarded a mandate.
 (From 2000 to 2011, parliamentary mandates in Serbian elections were awarded at the discretion of successful parties or alliances, and it was common practice for mandates to be assigned out of numerical order.
 Sedlar's position on the list – which was in any event mostly alphabetical – had no bearing on whether or not she received a mandate.)

 G17 Plus contested the 2008 parliamentary election as part of the Democratic Party's For a European Serbia list, and Sedlar received the 191st position.
 She was not initially awarded a mandate, but she was able to enter the assembly as the replacement for another party member on 16 July 2008, after G17 Plus entered the government of Serbia.
 She served in the assembly as a supporter of the administration for the next four years.
 In May 2010, she was elected to the presidency of G17 Plus in Vojvodina.

 Serbia's electoral system was reformed in 2011, such that mandates were awarded to candidates on successful lists in numerical order.
 G17 Plus contested the 2012 parliamentary election as part of the United Regions of Serbia alliance, and Sedlar received the fifty-first position on their list.
 The United Regions of Serbia won sixteen mandates, and she was not returned.
 She subsequently left G17 Plus and joined the Progressive Party.